Chongqing: Soccer

-Chongqing Lifan is a professional Chinese soccer club that currently plays in the Chinese Super League.
-They are owned by the Chongqing-based Lifan Group, which manufactures motorcycles, cars and spare parts.
+Chongqing Liangjiang Athletic was a professional Chinese soccer club that played in the Chinese Super League.
+They were owned by the Chongqing-based Lifan Group, which manufactures motorcycles, cars and spare parts.
 Originally called Qianwei (Vanguard) Wuhan, the club formed in 1995 to take part in the recently developed, fully professional Chinese Soccer League.
 They would quickly rise to top tier of the system and experience their greatest achievement in winning the 2000 Chinese FA Cup, and coming in fourth within the league.
 However, since then they have struggled to replicate the same success, and have twice been relegated from the top tier.

 Chongqing FC was a soccer club located in the city that competed in China League One, the country's second-tier soccer division, before being relegated to the China League Two, and dissolved due to a resultant lack of funds.